LSSTDESC/SSim_DC1/scripts/QA_general/README.md

 The script `input_output_comp.py` reads an input PhoSim instance catalog through the option `--truth-table`.
 This catalog acts as a "truth table".
-Then we specify the path to the L2 catalog that we want to match with this truth table using the option `--input-catalog`, and the path to the calibrated exposure corresponding the that catalog with `--calexp`.
-Finally we pass the path to the magnitude truth table with `--mag-truth` (in a FITS table).
+Then we specify the path to the catalog from the stack (it will be something like `ref*.fits`) that we want to match with this truth table using the option `--input-catalog`, and the path to the calibrated exposure corresponding the that catalog with `--calexp`.
+Finally, we pass the path to the magnitude truth table with `--mag-truth` (in a FITS table).

 The script matches the PhoSim inputs and L2 outputs and produces some useful plots comparing the input and output a,b (semi-major and semi-minor axis of the ellipses